American Clean Power

 Developing consensus renewable energy standards in the United States.

-ACP is an ANSI-Accredited Standards Development Organization for consensus renewable energy standards in the United States.
+ACP is an ANSI-Accredited Standards Development Organization for consensus clean energy standards in the United States.
 Standards play an important role in everyday life.
 They may establish size or shape or capacity of a product, process or system.
 They can specify performance of products or personnel.
 They also can define terms so that there is no misunderstanding among those using the standard.

 Standards Development Committees

-On January 7, 2021, ACP notified and filed an application to ANSI for the transfer of the American Wind Energy Association’s (AWEA) standards accreditation, with an expanded scope.
+On January 7, 2021, ACP notified and filed an application to ANSI for the transfer of the American Wind Energy Association’s (AWEA) standards accreditation, with an expanded multi-technology scope.
 On February 16, 2021, the ANSI Executive Standards Council (ExSC) approved ACP’s application.
 ANSI published the scope in their Standards Action publication on March 5, 2021, for a 30-day public comment.
 ACP’s Standards Development Procedures are effective April 28, 2021.

 Under ACP’s Standards Development Procedures, three different types of standards may be developed: